Patala: Sutala

-Sutala constructed by Vishwakarma, is the kingdom of the pious demon king Bali.
-The dwarf Avatar of Vishnu, Vamana tricked Bali – who had conquered the three worlds – by begging for three paces of land and acquired the three worlds in his three paces.
-Vamana pushed Bali to Sutala, but when Bali surrendered to Vishnu and gave away all his belongings to him, Vishnu in return made Bali, richer than Indra, the god-king of heaven.
+Sutala constructed by Vishvakarma, is the kingdom of the pious asura king Bali.
+The dwarf avatar of Vishnu, Vamana, requested three paces of land, acquired the three worlds in his three paces, and sent Bali – who had conquered the three worlds – to Sutala, but when Bali surrendered to Vishnu and gave him all of his belongings, Vishnu made him richer than Indra, the deva-king of heaven.
+Highly impressed by the Bali's devotion, Vishnu gave him a boon that he himself would perpetually stand as the watchman to Bali's palace.
 Bali still prays to Vishnu in this realm.
-Highly impressed by the devotion of Bali, Vishnu gave him a boon that He Himself would perpetually stand as the watchman to Bali's palace.

-Talatala
+Talātala

-Talātala is the realm of the demon-architect Maya, who is well-versed in sorcery.
+Talātala is the realm of the asura-architect Maya, who is well-versed in sorcery.
 Shiva, as Tripurantaka, destroyed the three cities of Maya, but was later pleased with Maya and gave him this realm and promised to protect him.

-Mahatala
+Mahātala

 Mahātala is the abode of many-hooded Nagas (serpents) – the sons of Kadru, headed by the Krodhavasha (Irascible) band of Kuhaka, Takshaka, Kaliya and Sushena.
-They live here with their families in peace but always fear garuda.
+They live here with their families in peace but always fear Garuda.

-Rasatala
+Rasātala

 Rasātala at the sole of the feet of the universe form of Vishnu is the home of the Asuras – Danavas and Daityas, who are mighty but cruel.
 They are the eternal foes of Devas (the gods).
 They live in holes like serpents.

 Patala

-Patala or Nagaloka, is the lowest realm and the region of the Nagas, ruled by Vasuki (the snake that hangs around Shiva’s neck).
-Here lives several Nagas with many hoods.
-Each of their hood is decorated by a jewel, a source of light of which illuminates this realm.
+Patala or Nagaloka is the lowest realm and the region of the Nagas, ruled by Vasuki (the snake that hangs around Shiva's neck).
+Here live several Nagas with many hoods.
+Each of their hoods is decorated by a jewel, a source of light of which illuminates this realm.